Corticofugal control equates to the fact that as the pathway begins in

 Obviously sophisticates in the neurosciences

-understand that which I have delineated thus far and of course then
+understand that which I have delineated thus far and of course

 Physicians offer reduction in pain in the following procedures based on